4. The Chase

 Yevgeny Onegin is a great novel in verse written by Alexander Sergeevich Pushkin (1799-1837), wich inspired Pyotr Ilyich Tchaikovsky (1840-1893) to write an opera of the same name, of which the libretto is written by the composer's brother Modest Ilyich Tchaikovsky (1850-1916).
 Tatyana, mentioned further on, is the heroine of Yevgeny Onegin.

-Yevgeny Onegin is a symbol of the classical Russian culture that Ivan and his fellows professionaly rejected.
+Yevgeny Onegin is a symbol of the classical Russian culture which Ivan and his fellows professionaly rejected.
 He is invited by this music to feel sorry for the hero of the opera, to find again what he had humiliated, and to reconcile with his roots.
 The polonaise comes from all the houses at the same time - they were equipped with radio's with one unique programme.
 With this description Bulgakov shows the standardization of culture in the Soviet society.

 Click here to listen to "the hoarse roar" of the polonaise from the opera

-A Tolstoy blouse
+A torn white Tolstoy blouse

 Share this page |